DOMESTIC ABUSE & SEXUAL VIOLENCE

 Services include: Individual and group counseling, legal advocacy, direct services, clergy training, case manage-

-ment and multi-disciplinary partnerships
+ment and multi-disciplinary partnerships.

-YWCA of Metropolitan Detroit
+YWCA of Metropolitan Detroit / Interim House Metro Detroit

 985 E. Jefferson Ave.
 Suite 101